koczadly/jNano/README.md

 jNano is a Java library used to interface with the official [Nano node](https://github.com/nanocurrency/nano-node) via RPC requests.
 It also includes many native utilities and tools so that a node isn't always necessary.

+This library can be built using Java versions 8 and 9 (module `uk.oczadly.karl.jnano` for Java versions 9 and above).

 Nano is a crypto-currency which aims to offer instantaneous feeless transactions.
 For more information, visit [https://nano.org](https://nano.org).